 Radboud Institute for Health Sciences Science for care, care for scienceIdeally, every procedure in clinical practice and public health should take place based on proof, instead of intuition or 'experience'.
-Our aim is to innovate and personalize healthcare and public health. read more
+Our aim is to innovate and personalize healthcare and public health by applied and methods-based research. read more

 News & agendas

 In the spotlight